List of Teenage Mutant Ninja Turtles characters: Justice Force

 The Justice Force is a superhero team that was around during the Golden Age.

-First appearing in Mirage Comics issue "Dome Doom," the Turtles and Casey meet the older versions of the Justice Force in Northampton at the time when their former member Doctor Dome attacked them with his Domeoids.
-The fight ended when Battlin' Bernice named Ananda showed up to chastise Doctor Dome for ruining her mother's life.
+First appearing in the Mirage Comics issue "Dome Doom", the Turtles and Casey meet the older versions of the Justice Force in Northampton at the time when their former member Doctor Dome attacked them with his Domeoids.
+The fight ended when Battlin' Bernice's daughter named Ananda showed up to chastise Doctor Dome for ruining her mother's life.
 Stainless Steel Steve broke up the argument and offered Doctor Dome a redemption which he took.
 When Lilith swore vengeance on Shadow Jones for the death of Sloan, April and Casey asked Stainless Steel Steve and Metal Head to help Splinter watch over their stepdaughter.

-In the 2003 TV series, the Justice Force first appears in the episode "Return of the Justice Force."
-The Turtles and Casey head to Northampton where they enter Steve's comic book store to look for a lost issue that would've helped Michelangelo know the fate of Battlin' Bernice.
+In the 2003 TV series, the Justice Force first appears in the episode "Return of the Justice Force".
+The Turtles and Casey head to Northampton where they enter Steve's comic book store to look for a lost issue that would have helped Michelangelo know the fate of Battlin' Bernice.
 They meet the Justice Force when Doctor Dome started using his Domeoids to abduct them.
 It was soon discovered that Doctor Dome's secret daughter with Battlin' Bernice named Ananda was behind this where she wanted revenge on the Justice Force for letting her mother die.
 When Ananda was defeated, Doctor Dome reconciled with his daughter and also reconciled with Stainless Steve Steel.
 In later episodes, Ananda and Metal Head formed a second incarnation of the Justice Force that consisted of Silver Sentry, Chryalis, and Tsunami with Stainless Steel Steve in an advisor role and Zippy Lad training the new recruits.
 Their membership was later expanded with Nobody, Raptarr, and Nano in the episode "Membership Drive" while also gaining Michelangelo as the Turtle Titan.
+The Justice Force are among the allies of the Turtles who assist them in the fight against the Demon Shredder's forces.
 The episode "Super Power Struggle" revealed another former member called the Green Mantle who lost his powered cape in a battle and was found by Raphael during the fight with Dr. Malignus.
-The Justice Force are among the allies of the Turtles who assist them in the fight against the Demon Shredder's forces.
-When Dr. Malignus was defeated, the security guard at the convention turned out to be Green Mantle's true identity of Al Gordon who reclaims the special cape and rejoins the Justice Society.
-The Justice Force are among those who attended April and Casey's wedding and helped to fight the Cyber-Shredder.
+When Dr. Malignus was defeated, the security guard at the convention turned out to be Green Mantle's true identity of Al Gordon who reclaims the special cape and rejoins the Justice Force.